 If you’re an automatic watch fan, you’re likely a horologically curious person.
 We’re gonna ease your curiosity today and explain exactly how an automatic watch works.

-What’s the Difference Between An Automatic, Mechanical, and Quartz
+What’s the Difference Between An Automatic, Mechanical, and Quartz Watch?

 An automatic movement is a type of mechanical movement.
 Unlike a watch with a quartz movement which is powered by a battery, mechanical movements rely on a spring-driven mechanism.

 You can tell the difference between a quartz movement and a mechanical movement based on the watch’s second hand.
 A quartz second hand ticks, while a mechanical second hand sweeps.

 These are the parts that every automatic watch needs to run, complications aside.

 The oscillating weight is the semicircular central weight that makes automatic watches automatic.
 As you move your arm, the weight moves back and forth like a swing, and winds the mainspring so you don’t have to do it manually.

 In an automatic watch, the balance wheel is the equivalent of a pendulum in a grandfather clock.
 It’s a weight that rotates back and forth, perpetually brought back to the center position by the hairspring or balance spring.

 This oscillation is impervious to outside movement.
 The balance wheel and hairspring are the watch’s regulator and its time-keeping element.